TeamNewPipe/NewPipe/README.md

 As you can see, NewPipe supports multiple video and audio services.
 Though it started off with YouTube, other people have added more services over the years, making NewPipe more and more versatile!

 Partially due to circumstance, and partially due to its popularity, YouTube is the best supported out of these services.
 If you use or are familiar with any of these other services, please help us improve support for them!
-We're looking for maintainers for Soundcloud and PeerTube.
+We're looking for maintainers for SoundCloud and PeerTube.

 If you intend to add a new service, please get in touch with us first!
 Our [docs](https://teamnewpipe.github.io/documentation/) provide more information on how a new service can be added to the app and to the [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor).